robinmalburn/vagrant-template/README.md

 In the `Vagrantfile` itself, for a minimal set up, the only values that really need updating are:

- - `config.vm.box`: Currently set to *ubuntu/xenial64* as a sane default, but update to you Vagrant box of choice.
+ - `config.vm.box`: Currently set to *ubuntu/xenial64* as a sane default, but update to your Vagrant box of choice.
  - `vb.name`: Currently set to *placeholder-name* as a sane default, feel free to rename the VM to whatever you like, or remove this entirely if you don't care to name your VMs.

 ## Provisions